NUMISMATIC AUCTIONS

 Vendor bids are not accepted.

-We thank all who helped make this sale happen – our vendors and our team, especially Numismatic Manager Liam Jennings, Kieran Knowles, Abel Oveges, John Mowbray, Maree Malin, Kirsten Fulford, Amor Van Tonder, Sallie Bassett, Eamon Wood and Clare Cross.
+We again thank all who helped create this sale – our many vendors and our team, especially Numismatic Manager Liam Jennings, Martin Purdy, Abel Oveges, Eamon Wood, John Mowbray, Maree Malin, Kirsten Fulford, Amor Van Tonder, Sallie Bassett, Clare Cross and Margaret Galt.
+We also welcome Ethan Woodney who has joined our numismatic team.

 David Galt